b-k/unicode-falafel/README.md

 that it accommodates a range of food preferences: given reasonable care in preparation, it is vegan and vegetarian, halal, and kosher (for the remainder of this proposal, "VHK")

+The proposed emoji would picture three falafel balls, with one in the center split open to reveal the green interior of the ball.

 The food category in the emoji set includes a wide range of fruits and vegetables, but very little else that is VHK.
-For example, cheeses may not be VHK due to rennet, and the Japanese origins of emoji have led to a wide range of shellfish-based foods.
+For example, cheeses may not be VHK due to rennet, and the Japanese origins of emoji have led to a wide range of explicitly or likely shellfish-based food emoji.
 The current emoji set has good representation of foods from the American and East Asian regions, but very little from the Middle East and North Africa.

 Expected Usage
 ------------